DSKumar06/DataScience1/README.md

 # DataScience1
-Repository with all Data Science project related documents
+This repository is with all Data Science project related documents.